 The Good Zoo is located at Oglebay Resort in Wheeling, West Virginia.
-It is a very small zoo geared toward guests visiting Oglebay, but it can be a great zoo for young families who want to see exotic animals without spending the entire day walking through a large, urban zoo.
+It is a small zoo geared toward guests visiting Oglebay, but it can be a great zoo for young families who want to see exotic animals without spending the entire day walking through a large, urban zoo.
+The Good Zoo is AZA-accredited and has around 68 species of animals.

 For most of us Ohioans, Oglebay is a household word.
 The 1,700-acre Oglebay Resort and Conference Center just outside of Wheeling offers summer and winter activities and is well-known for its Christmas Festival of Lights.